Strategies for equity insurance portfolio management

 We have a preference for companies that keep a handle on their price environment and display true pricing power.
 We welcome experienced management teams with a convincing strategic vision and tried-and-tested execution capabilities.
 Meanwhile, our take on quality also includes a solid balance sheet and sustainable cashflow generation.

-Additionally, we systematically take on board ESG dimensions – Environment, Social, Governance – in our.
+Additionally, we systematically take on board ESG dimensions – Environment, Social, Governance – in our fundamental analysis.
 We monitor governance practices particularly closely to ensure that effective counterweights are in place alongside top management on the one hand, and to ward off reputational risks on the other.
 With these goals in mind, we scrutinize all resolutions put to the vote at shareholder meetings and exercise our vote on each of them.
 Issuers subsequently receive a summary in our yearly report.

 We base our strategies for equity insurance management on secular growth themes such as the globalized economy, positive economy and innovation economy, all of which can be applied to both sectors and geographies.
 These secular growth themes are buoyed by current and future digital, social and environmental disruption: the companies that we invest in either initiate these disruptions or benefit indirectly from them as a result of the development of their target market.